wavefrontHQ/wavefront-sdk-go/README.md

 You can send metrics, histograms, or trace data from your application to the Wavefront service using a Wavefront proxy or direct ingestions.

 * Option 1: Use a [**Wavefront proxy**](https://docs.wavefront.com/proxies.html), which then forwards the data to the Wavefront service.
 This is the recommended choice for a large-scale deployment that needs resilience to internet outages, control over data queuing and filtering, and more.
-[Create a ProxyConfiguration](#option-1-sending-data-via-the-wavefront-proxy) to send data to a Wavefront proxy.
+[Provide a connection string for a Wavefront Proxy instance](#option-1-sending-data-via-the-wavefront-proxy) to send data to a Wavefront proxy.

 * Option 2: Use [**direct ingestion**](https://docs.wavefront.com/direct_ingestion.html) to send the data directly to the Wavefront service.
 This is the simplest way to get up and running quickly.
-[Create a DirectConfiguration](#option-2-sending-data-via-direct-ingestion) to send data directly to a Wavefront service.
+[Provide a connection string to your Wavefront tenant](#option-2-sending-data-via-direct-ingestion) to send data directly to a Wavefront service.

 ### Option 1: Sending Data via the Wavefront Proxy